CSchoel/arbitrary-but-fixed/_drafts/modelica-lambda-function.md

 1491 / (323.3 * exp(-77.52 * (v - v_eq + 0.0946)) + 1)
 ```

-Clearly this can become confusing very quickly if different variations of fitting functions are used and these fitting functions may appear in more complicated equations.
+Clearly, this can become confusing very quickly if different variations of fitting functions are used and these fitting functions may appear in more complicated equations.

 ## Emulating Lambda expressions in Modelica